AakashKT/CuckooHashingHLS/README.md

 - The executable is named `.exe` while it's actually an ELF executable (The SDAccel tutorials say it is called as `.elf`)
 - the board is supposed to automatically boot into linux, which it does not.
 One is expected to call `bootd` manually (for "boot default") so it boots ito linux.
 (The SDAccel tutorials say it automatically boots into it)
 - At this point, the SD card is unreadable.
 It took a bunch of time to figure out that the SD card needs to be mounted by us, and has the mount name `/dev/mmcblk0p1`.
 (The SDAccel tutorials say that it should be automatically mounted)
 - At this point, we are unable to run `hashing.elf`.
 It dies with a truly bizarre error: `hashing.elf: command not found`.
 This is almost un-googleable, due to the fact that the same problem occurs when people don't have the correct file name.
+- I rewrote `ls` with `hashing.elf` to see what would happen, because I conjectured that the shell was able to run `coreutils`.
+- This dies with a different error `ls: core not found`.
+I'd luckily seen this during my android days, and knew this was from busybox.
-Eventually, realising that the linux distro uses busybox led me to google "busybox unable to execute executable", which led me to this [StackOverflow link](https://stackoverflow.com/questions/1562071/how-can-i-find-which-elf-dependency-is-not-fulfilled) that clued me into the fact that the ELF interpreter is missing.
+- This led me to google "busybox unable to execute executable", which led me to this [StackOverflow link](https://stackoverflow.com/questions/1562071/how-can-i-find-which-elf-dependency-is-not-fulfilled) that clued me into the fact that the ELF interpreter is missing.
 - When I discovered this, I wound up trying to understand how to get the right ELF interpreter. `readelf -l <exe name>` dumps out `[Requesting program interpreter: /lib/ld-linux-armhf.so.3]`.
 So, I bravely copied: `cp /lib/ld-linux.so.3 /lib/ld-linux-armhf.so.3`.
 - Stuff is *still* broken, but I now get *useful* error messages:
 ```
 zynq> /hashing.elf
 /hashing.elf: error while loading shared libraries: libxilinxopencl.so: cannot open shared object file: No such file or directory
 ```
 At this point, clearly we have some linker issues (why does `xocc` not correctly statically link?
 What's up with it?
 Why does it expect it to be able to load a shared library? **WTF is happening**). do note that this is _not_ the way the process is supposed to go according to the tutorial!
 - Of course, there's no static library version of `libxilinxopencl.so`, so that's a dead end.
 I'm completely unsure if the tutorial even makes sense.
+- This entire chain of debugging is full of luck.

 # Considerations of different kinds of KV stores